-The 4K program follows all Wisconsin Department of Public Instruction guidelines, including a total of 540 hours of instruction.
+The 4K program follows all Wisconsin Department of Public Instruction guidelines regarding programing, including a total of 540 hours of instruction.
 The curriculum offers early literacy, math, science and social studies activities, the nationally recognized “Handwriting Without Tears” writing curriculum, and three yearly “specials” with activities including music lessons, studio art and swimming lessons.

 A stimulating and accepting environment